Breast density is a measure used to describe mammogram images. It’s not a measure of how the breasts feel.

 Learn about screening for women at higher risk of breast cancer.

-Breast ultrasound, breast MRI and breast tomosynthesis (each in addition to mammography) are being studied to learn whether they improve detection in women with dense breasts compared to mammography alone.
+Breast ultrasound, breast MRI and 3D mammography (each in addition to standard mammography) are being studied to learn whether they improve detection in women with dense breasts compared to standard mammography alone.

-Learn more about breast ultrasound, breast MRI and breast tomosynthesis.
+Learn more about breast ultrasound, breast MRI and 3D mammography.

 Research Fast Facts